YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario21/Clastix_Kamaji/README.md

 - automatically during the Kamaji setup, as an ETCD database
 - separately (External ETCD, MySQL, PostgreSQL)

-In this lab, we will use a shared external ETCD database, also provided by Clastix, which allows more flexibility in its configuration.
-You can easily switch to dedicated datastores by deploying an extra ETCD database.
+**Kamaji can use a dedicated datastore for each tenant.
+However, as this lab has limited resources, we will configure a shared datastore to host the 2 tenants.**
-The Tenant Control Plane _dataStore_ is used to specify which one is assigned to a tenant.
+The Tenant Control Plane _dataStore_ field is used to specify which one is assigned to a tenant.

 For more details, please refer to https://kamaji.clastix.io/concepts/.